Crouch gait is an abnormal walking pattern commonly observed in individuals with cerebral palsy.

 5. Single-Event Multi-Level Surgery (SEMLS)

-It involves surgery that starts at the hips and ends at the feet, individually addressing each muscle imbalance and bone deformity along the way.
+SEMLS is the most invasive type of surgery for spasticity.
+It involves a surgical procedure that starts at the hips and ends at the feet, individually addressing each muscle imbalance and bone deformity along the way.

+SEMLs can involve lengthening tendons, moving muscles, and altering bones.
 Fixing the alignment of the musculoskeletal system is able to significantly reduce spasticity without directly intervening with the central nervous system.

 6. Physical Therapy